KDAB/knut/docs/API/script/qtuiwidget.md

 #### <a name="id"></a>bool **id**

-Read-only property returning the id of the widget (property ID_String).
+Read-only property returning the id of the widget (property idString).

 #### <a name="isRoot"></a>bool **isRoot**